-TRANSENERGY’s final goal is to provide a user friendly, web-based decision supporting tool, which will show all relevant information on the potential, vulnerability and sustainability of the geothermal systems in the investigated transboundary regions, which have been selected because of already existing utilization conflicts and their extreme sensitivity for any further intervention by different management policies in the neighboring countries.
+The project’s aim was to provide a user friendly, web-based decision supporting tool, to show all relevant information on the potential, vulnerability and sustainability of the geothermal systems in the investigated transboundary regions, which were selected because of already existing utilisation conflicts and their extreme sensitivity for any further intervention by different management policies in the neighboring countries.

-The project is implemented through the Central Europe Programme co-financed by the European Regional Development Found (ERDF).
+The project was implemented through the Central Europe Programme co-financed by the European Regional Development Fund (ERDF).
 The partners are the Geological and Geophysical Institute of Hungary (lead partner), the Geological Survey of Austria, the State Geological Institute of Dionyz Stur and the Geological Survey of Slovenia .